toughcrust/projects-brain-dump/le-club-des-27-reflexions.md

 14 - **I need not fearful guidance but guidance to sublimate fear** Copier ici "sur l'importance de dire merci et fuck u" / vole moi ce dont tu as besoin / je vais te dire ce que j'ai vécu et ce que j'ai ressenti, fais en ce que tu veux.

+15 - **Body does not accept "No" for an answer**
+La pensée consciente "passe le flambeau" au corps pour intégration des décisions prises.
+Mais les deux ne parlent pas exactement le même language.
+En particulier le corps est tout triste dés qu'il reçoit une injonction négative !

+16 - **The vertigo of knowing better**
+Take any topic that matters to you and do the following:
+- 1/2 hour with a study atmosphere and all necessary introductory material
+- 1/2 hour where you discard the previous material and just re-think the whole think with a childish, blank, highly curious mind
+May not be actually true but you'll probably feel like you have uncovered deep truths barely hidden nobody saw before.